keboola/connection-docs/components/extractors/marketing-sales/linkedin-pages/index.md

 ### Global Configuration
 To configure this extractor, you need to authenticate with a **LinkedIn Profile** using OAuth.
 More info on this topic can be found in [LinkedIn API Documentation](https://learn.microsoft.com/en-us/linkedin/shared/authentication/getting-access).

- - **Organization IDs (organizations)** - [OPT] Comma separated list of organization IDs you wish to fetch data from, e.g., 123, 234.
+ - **Organization IDs (organizations)** - [OPT] Comma-separated list of organization IDs you wish to fetch data from, e.g., 123, 234.
 If left empty, data from all organizations will be fetched.

 ### Row Configuration
  - **Endpoints** (endpoints) - [REQ] Select the data you wish to download.
 Lifetime statistics provide current totals.
 Time-bound statistics retrieve data about the specified time range with daily granularity.
 This must be one of these: